projectcalico/calico/docs/calicoctl/node.md

     <LIBNETWORK_IMAGE_NAME>: Desired calico/node-libnetwork Docker image to use when
                              using the Docker libnetwork driver.

-    --kubernetes: Download and install the kubernetes plugin.
-    --rkt: Download and install the rkt plugin.
     --libnetwork: Download and run the calico/node-libnetwork Docker image.
 ```